 You cannot use the included SIM to place or receive voice calls.

-You can only place and receive SMS with other SIMs on the Bluevia network.
+You can only place and receive SMS with other SIMs on the Movilforum network.

 It's not possible to create a server that accepts incoming requests from the public internet.
-However, the Bluevia SIM will accept incoming requests from other SIM cards on the Bluevia network.
+However, the Movilforum SIM will accept incoming requests from other SIM cards on the Movilforum network.